Social Icons

 Directed by Cory Finley

-Bad Education is a crime drama about school embezzlement, based on a true life event of how the superintendent and his assistant stole over $11 million in tax dollars.
+Bad Education is a crime drama about school embezzlement, based on the true story of how a superintendent and his assistant stole over $11 million in tax dollars.
+When I see movies like this and see how easy some people are able to get away with government money, I wonder why more money isn’t pumped into overseeing how the people tax are spent.

-We meet Dr. Frank Tassone (Hugh Jackman) a superintendent of the Roslyn Union Free School District on Long Island.
-Frank is charismatic, friendly and his co-workers, the school board, parents and students love him.
-The assistant superintendent Pam Gluckin (Allison Janney) oversees the projects that the school district is involved in, the main on now is a skywalk.
+The movie introduces us to Dr. Frank Tassone (Hugh Jackman), the superintendent of the Roslyn Union Free School District on Long Island.
+Frank is charismatic and well-loved by his colleagues, the school board, parents, and students.
+The assistant superintendent, Pam Gluckin (Allison Janney), oversees school district projects, including their latest endeavor—a skywalk.

 The Witches (2020)